-Candidates found it extremely helpful to see the specific metrics that they should hit after one year on the job.
+Candidates found it extremely helpful to see specific metrics they should hit after one year on the job.

 You don't hire someone just for their education or experience.
 You hire them so they can get the job done.
-You're looking for certain results, and candidates want to know exactly what those results are.
+You're looking for certain results, and candidates want to know what exactly those results are.

-"The fact that the posting showed success criteria for the first year was impressive ...
+The fact that the posting showed success criteria for the first year was impressive ...
 I can't recall ever seeing [that before].
 That information is super helpful to me as a potential candidate so I can know what my targets are.
-But it also shows a level of seriousness that the company has defined that up front." - Study participant
+But it also shows a level of seriousness that the company has defined that up front."

+- Study participant

-Give explicit, measurable goals that the new hire is expected to achieve.
+Give explicit, measurable goals that the new hire will be expected to achieve.
 These performance goals were heavily highlighted and highly appreciated by candidates in our sample job posts.

 Including these goals is an easy way to significantly improve and differentiate your job descriptions.
-Talk to stakeholders to generate realistic, concrete, and quantifiable goals to include in your job post.
+Talk to stakeholders to generate realistic, concrete, and quantifiable achievements for your job post.